nyacly/uiq_poc/README.md

 | `admin@uiq.local`  | `admin`     | Platform administrator          |
 | `owner@uiq.local`  | `moderator` | Business owner seeded for demos |
 | `member@uiq.local` | `member`    | Everyday community member       |

+Use `/auth/signup` (or `POST /api/auth/signup`) to create credentials for your own accounts, or configure Google OAuth to sign in with an existing email.
+Server-side routes now rely on NextAuth sessions instead of the development cookie shim.

 ---